zendesk/racecar/README.md

 * `sasl_scram_password` – The password used to authenticate.
 * `sasl_scram_mechanism` – The SCRAM mechanism to use, either `sha256` or `sha512`.

+#### Producing messages

+These settings are related to consumers that _produce messages to Kafka_.

+* `producer_compression_codec` – If defined, Racecar will compress messages before writing them to Kafka.
+The codec needs to be one of `gzip`, `lz4`, or `snappy`, either as a Symbol or a String.

 #### Datadog monitoring

 Racecar supports configuring ruby-kafka's [Datadog](https://www.datadoghq.com/) monitoring integration.
 If you're running a normal Datadog agent on your host, you just need to set `datadog_enabled` to `true`, as the rest of the settings come with sane defaults.